vmavromatis/gnome-layout-manager/README.md

 ### FAQ:

 #### -My GNOME shell freezes when I run the script.
-In some rare occasions your GNOME session might seem to freeze while running the script, however the script is probably still running in the background (you can see the light of your Hard Drive of your computer flashing intensely).
+In some occasions your GNOME session might seem to freeze while running the script, however the script is probably still running in the background (you can see the light of your Hard Drive of your computer flashing intensely).
 Please allow a full 1 minute for the script to complete.
 Once it completes the shell will appear to restart and you may close the terminal.
 Your programs will not be lost, but it'd be safe to save your work before running the script.

 #### -I'm getting various errors on the console while running the script.
 This is normal, most of commands are verbose, and some errors occur because you may already have the extensions that the script is trying to download.
 Please ignore them and allow the script about 1 minute to complete.
 If the script is interrupted, you can re-run it.
 When done, close the console, and if you have any issues hit Alt+F2 and type "r" (this will restart X).